kastiglione/InsideTheBox/README.md

 Clang's [`overloadable`](http://clang.llvm.org/docs/LanguageExtensions.html#function-overloading-in-c)
 attribute, which allows a single function to be overloaded and reimplemented for multiple input types.
-This library overloads `ITBUnbox` and `ITBRebox` for each possible pair of primtive types.
+This library overloads `ITBUnbox` and `ITBRebox` for each in/out pair of primtive types.

 ## Supported Types

-Inside The Box supports automatic unboxing and boxing for the follow types:
+Inside The Box supports automatic unboxing and reboxing for the follow types:

 * `BOOL`
 * `char`